-Read our guidelines on making and keeping our website accessible for all our users.
+Read our guidelines on making and keeping our website accessible for all visitors.
 Good design is inclusive design.

 What is accessibility?

 The term “accessibility” refers to making sure our website can be used by everyone – regardless of any impairment or disability.
 We must strive to make our website perceivable, operable, understandable and robust.

 It is the responsibility of anyone who creates content for the Sussex website (including documents) to make sure it is accessible.

 - visual – where someone might be blind or partially-sighted